lumirlumir/fork-eslint/docs/src/rules/no-extra-boolean-cast.md

 ## Rule Details

-This rule disallows unnecessary boolean casts.
+This rule disallows unnecessary `Boolean` casts.

 Examples of **incorrect** code for this rule: